Concatenated Matrix SVD: Compression Bounds, Incremental Approximation, and Error-Constrained Clustering: Algorithms

+\paragraph{Basic idea.} The Weyl-based bound depends only on the Frobenius norms of the blocks and is dominated by the largest block in the cluster.
+This leads to an \emph{anchor-based} clustering strategy: each cluster is initialized by a block with large Frobenius norm, and additional blocks are appended as long as the resulting upper bound on the approximation error remains below the tolerance.

+\paragraph{Merge certificate.} Let $C$ be a current cluster and let $A_j$ be a candidate block.
+Using the Weyl-based bound, we test whether adding $A_j$ preserves the error constraint, i.e., whether

+where the estimator depends only on the Frobenius norms of the blocks and the maximum norm within the cluster.
+This condition serves as a \emph{merge certificate}.

+\paragraph{Algorithmic structure.} The blocks are first sorted in descending order of their Frobenius norms.
+This ensures that each cluster is anchored by its largest block, which stabilizes the Weyl bound and avoids overly conservative estimates.
+The algorithm then proceeds greedily: starting from the largest unassigned block, it forms a new cluster and iteratively adds the next \emph{smallest norm} blocks as long as the merge criterion is satisfied.

-The algorithm runs in $O(K\log K)$ time, dominated by sorting the block norms, plus the cost of computing $\|A_j\|_F$, which is typically negligible compared to any SVD-based compression routine.
-In Section~\ref{sec:evaluation} we show that, despite its simplicity and coarse (norm-only) nature, this Weyl-based clustering already yields strong compression performance in practice.
+The overall complexity is $O(K\log K)$, dominated by sorting the block norms, while all clustering decisions require only scalar operations.
+In Section~\ref{sec:evaluation} we show that, despite its simplicity and reliance on coarse norm information, this Weyl-based clustering already yields strong compression performance in practice.

+\paragraph{Step-by-step procedure.} The greedy clustering procedure can be summarized as follows: \begin{enumerate} \item Compute the Frobenius norms $\|A_j\|_F$ for all blocks and sort the blocks in descending order.